catseye/Lariat/README.md

 that we require of lambda terms.

-To this end, we present this abstract data type for lambda terms, which we call **Lariat**, consisting of four operations.
+To this end, we present this abstract data type for lambda terms, which we call **Lariat**, consisting of six operations.
 The actual, concrete data structure in which they are stored, and the actual, concrete mechanism by which names become bound to terms, are of no consequence (and may well be hidden from the programmer) so long as the implementation of the operations conforms